 - Reasonable communication of boundaries, including but not limited to: “leave me alone,” “go away,” or “I’m not discussing this with you”

 - Communicating in a “tone” you don’t find congenial

 - Criticizing racist, sexist, cissexist, homophobic, transphobic, or otherwise oppressive behaviour or assumptions

-The Anti-Harassment Team is a three-person committee selected by our board of directors (BOD), to be elected and ratified at the first meeting of every fiscal year and at any point if a vacancy occurs.
+The Anti-Harassment Team is a three-person volunteer committee from our community.
 The committee, which includes the Grievance Coordinator, shall be made up of two additional members of the community, and are not required to be members of the BOD.
-If a member of the committee becomes an aggrieved party in a grievance case, the most senior member of VPPS’s staff (executive director) or BOD who is not an aggrieved party shall step in as an ad-hoc member of the committee for that case; if there is no clear staff or board member to step in as an ad-hoc member for a case, the BOD shall vote on and ratify a member of the community to take the position.
+If a member of the committee becomes an aggrieved party in a grievance case, the most senior member of VPPS’s staff (managing director) or BOD who is not an aggrieved party shall step in as an ad-hoc member of the committee for that case; if there is no clear staff or board member to step in as an ad-hoc member for a case, the BOD shall vote on and ratify a member of the community to take the position.

 If a member of the Victoria Poetry Project Society is harassing you, you notice that someone else is being harassed, or if you have any other concerns, please contact the Anti-Harassment Team at email@example.com.
 If the person who is harassing you is on the AHT, they will recuse themselves from handling your incident.
 We will respond as promptly as we can.